SoftwareSaturdays/2023-Spring-ReactJS/README.md

 1. Week 1 introduces HTML and CSS.
 We cover basic HTML layout, HTML tags, and CSS properties. **(Lesson 1)**
 2. Week 2 introduces JavaScript.
 We cover basic JavaScript and how to add it to a web page. **(Lesson 2)**
 3. Week 3 introduces JSX and ReactJS.
 We cover simple JSX, adding variables to JSX, and making custom JSX components. **(Lesson 3)**
-4. Week 4 introduces ReactJS props and state.
+4. Week 4 introduces ReactJS props and useState().
 We cover using props to dynamically change JSX, creating and modifing state, and adding other methods to a component. **(Lesson 4)**
-5. Week 5 introduces lifecycle hooks and APIs.
-We cover the main lifecycle hooks and stages, what APIs are, and how to use APIs in ReactJS. **(Lesson 5)**
+5. Week 5 introduces the useEffect() hook and APIs.
+We cover how, when and where to use useEffect(), what APIs are, and how to use APIs in ReactJS. **(Lesson 5)**

 ## Lesson Plan (Intermediate)

 1. Week 1 introduces JSX and ReactJS.
 We cover simple JSX, adding variables to JSX, and making custom JSX components. **(Lesson 3)**
-2. Week 2 introduces ReactJS props and state.
+2. Week 2 iintroduces ReactJS props and useState().
 We cover using props to dynamically change JSX, creating and modifing state, and adding other methods to a component. **(Lesson 4)**
-3. Week 3 introduces lifecycle hooks and APIs.
-We cover the main lifecycle hooks and stages, what APIs are, and how to use APIs in ReactJS. **(Lesson 5)**
+3. Week 3 introduces the useEffect() hook and APIs.
+We cover how, when and where to use useEffect(), what APIs are, and how to use APIs in ReactJS. **(Lesson 5)**
-4. Week 4 introduces functional components and asynchronous code.
-We cover Promises, promise wrappers, and turning class components into functional components. **(Lesson 6)**
+4. Week 4 introduces more hooks and asynchronous code.
+We cover Promises, promise wrappers, and other hooks. **(Lesson 6)**
 5. Week 5 introduces NoSQL.
 We cover databases and basic CRUD operations as well as how to use [Google Firebase](https://firebase.google.com). **(Lesson 7)**

 ## Final Project